leannedo/the-right-brain-dev/src/posts/bit-byte-post/bit-byte.md

 ---
-title: 'Let's talk bit and byte'
+title: 'What is bit and byte?'
 date: '2021-01-10'
-description: "What is bit, byte and the value they hold"
+description: 'Bit, byte and the value they hold '
 ---

 # 1. What is bit and byte?